Key takeaways

 1. Managing Cultural Differences in the Workplace

-Cultural differences are among the most significant challenges in global HR management.
+Cultural differences are among the most significant challenges in international HR management.
 Different cultures have varying norms, values, and expectations regarding work, communication, and leadership.

 Examples of key cultural differences include: